hschipper/Woke-Android/README.md

 one cool thing to note about the cards I implemented:
 * when you click on them they turn green.

 android has a library for displaying cards.
-I had trouble getting that approach to working so I went with this one. there may be a better way to accomplish this and I am open to suggestions.
+I had trouble getting that approach to work so I went with this one. there may be a better way to accomplish this and I am open to suggestions.

 be sure to check out the code, I left comments everywhere to help guide you.